 Also, this account uses the keyword "after" to indicate that it is not year 70 that is in focus here, but the year 71.
 The first of Terah’s sons, Abram, must have been born in Terah’s 71st year.

 The details that drive the chronology have all been covered.
 The following table summarizes the results of the math implied by each of the choices covered in this section.

-Not mentioned in this table, but important anyway, is Noah;s flood.
-This flood happened in 6020 from Adam, and lasted into early 6021.
+Not mentioned in this table, but important anyway, is Noah's flood.
+This flood happened in 6020 AA, and lasted into early 6021 AA.